IAmTomahawkx/slcb-docker/README.md

 - [ ] Ability to use the `Parse` method
 - [ ] Fully implement core of the Parent method (excluding cooldowns, these should be implemented separately inside the dock)
 - [ ] Handle plugin updates
+- [ ] Use Nuitka to bundle binaries instead of needing to install python (https://pypi.org/project/Nuitka/) (?)